operator-framework/olm-docs/content/en/docs/Concepts/olm-architecture/operator-catalog/creating-an-update-graph.md

 Installing from the UI today will always install the latest of a given channel.
-However, installing specific versions is possible with this update graph by modifying the `startingCSV` field of the subscription to point to the desired bundle name.
+However, installing specific versions is possible with this update graph by modifying the `startingCSV` field of the subscription to point to the desired operator name.
 Note that, in this case, the subscription will need its `approval` field set to `Manual` to ensure that the subscription does not auto-update and instead stays pinned to the specified version.

 ### Skips

-In order to skip through certain updates you can specify a list of CSV names to be skipped as such:
+In order to skip through certain updates, you can specify a list of operator names to be skipped.
+For example:

 ```yaml
 ---